 The Vasse Diversion Drain catchment is categorised as a ‘recovery’ catchment as this waterway does not meet the nitrogen or phosphorus target established in the Water Quality Improvement Plan.

-There is a significant decreasing trend in total nitrogen concentration in the Vasse Diversion Drain catchment from 2011 to 2017.
+Total nitrogen and total phosphorus trends for the Vasse Diversion Drain catchment from 2011 to 2021.

 Since 2009 on-ground works led by GeoCatch and partners have focussed on reducing nitrogen and phosphorus entering the waterway.
 These programs included working with farmers to reduce fertiliser use, managing dairy effluent and carrying out fencing and revegetation in the riparian zone.
 Key achievements between 2009 and 2015 include: